ajauhri/rkt-heaps/README.md

 For example, `./binomial_benchmarks.rkt 10 100 10 10` will have timing of operations measured over heap sizes - 10 20 30 40 50 60 70 80 90 100, for all operations 10 times, and then take its mean.
 It will generate a pdf file titled as `binomial_benchmarks_10_100_10_10.pdf`.

-Benchmark for existing racket library [Binary heap](http://pre.racket-lang.org/docs/html/data/Binary_Heaps.html) has been added for comparison. `Binomial` & `Fibonacci` heap implementations provide a great amount of speedup for `heap-add-all!`, belonging to `Binary heap`, operation which is similar to `meld` operation for `Binomial` and `Fibonacci` heap in this implementation.
+Benchmark for existing racket library [Binary heap](http://pre.racket-lang.org/docs/html/data/Binary_Heaps.html) has been added for comparison.
+For instance, `Fibonacci` heap implementations provides almost 100x speedup for `heap-add-all!` operation.
+The equivalent for this API is called the `meld` operation for both `Binomial` and `Fibonacci` heaps.

-You can also see some pre-generated benchmarks here:
+Some pre-generated benchmarks can be viewed here:

 * [Binary Heaps (existing)](https://www.dropbox.com/s/55lgcn7dh6z7833/binary_100_5000_50_50.pdf)